rickosborne/cascades/md/36-6-3-dinner.md

 "Six repeats, seven times through."

 "Be glad you didn't make it to ten.
-That bioelectricity that hitches a ride?
+That bio-electricity that hitches a ride?
 It accumulates, like a residue.
 At eight or nine you start to lose the ability to tell the difference between what's happening now and what you half-remember happening from before.
 At ten or eleven, you don't want to know."